Physical Medicine and Rehabilitation Research

-This means our doctors can give patients access to research, clinical trials, and technology unavailable elsewhere in the region.
+Exceeding $6 million, this funding gives our patients access to cutting-edge research, clinical trials, and technology not available anywhere else in the region.

 - What happens to the brain after a traumatic injury?